 Q: Where is Sendo NYC located?

 A: Sendo NYC is located at 876 6th Ave 2nd floor, New York, NY 10001.
-The 2nd floor is literally the second floor.
+The 2nd floor in the address is literally the second floor.
 Almost everyone climbs up an extra flight or two as the door of Sendo NYC is unmarked.
 It looks more like a closet than the gem of a sushi bar that it is.

 Q: Does Sendo NYC take reservations?